Aravgit/Aravgit/README.md

 ## About me

-I’m Aravind, AI Engineer at Actalyst (6 years in applied AI + backend), focused on retrieval, agents, and deploying agents for automating workflows.Before Actalyst, I led teams on pricing models at PwC and built optimization models for manufacturing process at Aditya Birla Group.
+I’m Aravind, AI Engineer at Actalyst (6 plus years in applied AI + backend), focused on retrieval, agents, and deploying agents for automating workflows.Before Actalyst, I led teams on pricing models at PwC and built optimization models for manufacturing process at Aditya Birla Group.
 I write about what I’m learning at **[thoughts.bitsnbytes.in](https://thoughts.bitsnbytes.in/)**.

 ### Currently exploring